Course Information

 Textbook-“A Basic Course in American Sign Language”

 1st Semester Beginners: Course covers Chapters 1-6 textbook.
 Emphasis is on vocabulary and fingerspelling.
 Vocabulary is given in American Sign Language (ASL) and Conceptually Accurate Signed English (CASE).
-Offered Fall 2025.
+Not offered..

 201-2nd Semester Beginners #2: ASL & CASE